Ask AI

 • Port: 22

-• Result: The function successfully connects to sftp.partnercompany.com on port 22, specifically to the /daily_reports folder, using the provided username and password.
-The FTP_FOLDER output will contain a reference to this remote directory, and FTP_STATUS will be SUCCESS.
-You can then use other actions to list or download files from this folder.
+• Result: The action successfully connects to sftp.partnercompany.com on port 22, specifically to the /reports/daily folder.
+The FTP_FOLDER variable now holds a reference to this remote directory, allowing subsequent actions to list or download files from it.
+The FTP_STATUS variable is set to "SUCCESS".

 Example 2: Connecting to an FTPS server to upload marketing materials